-The Democratic Republic of the Congo (DRC) is a country brimming with potential.
-Its surface area spans the equivalent of two-thirds of the European Union (2.3 million km2 - the surface area of Portugal, Spain, Italy, France, Switzerland, Belgium, Luxembourg, the Netherlands, Germany, Denmark, Austria, and Poland).
-The DRC’s population is widely scattered across the country.
+The Democratic Republic of the Congo (DRC) is a country with vast resources.
+Its surface area (2.3 million km2) spans the equivalent of two-thirds of the European Union.
 Just under 40% of the nearly 70 million inhabitants live in urban areas, according to the latest NSI (National Statistics Institute) estimates.
-The country abounds in extraordinary agricultural and mineral resources.
-The DRC has the potential to be one of the richest countries on the African continent and a driver for African growth.
+With 80 million hectares of arable land and over 1,100 minerals and precious metals, the DRC has the potential to be one of the richest countries on the African continent and a driver for African growth.

-Since 2001, the country has been recovering from a series of conflicts that broke out in the 1990s and the effects of a protracted economic and social morass in which it has been mired since the late 1970s.
-In 1999, following the signing of the Lusaka Peace accords, a transitional government had been established, pending presidential elections in 2006 that were held peacefully.
+Since 2001, the country has been recovering from a series of conflicts that broke out in the 1990s and the effects ofa protracted economic and social slump.
+In 1999 after the Lusaka Peace accords were signed, a transitional government was established, pending the presidential elections in 2006 that were held peacefully.
 New institutions, such as Parliament, the Senate, and provincial assemblies, are now operational.
-The second presidential elections, held in November 2011, raised concerns about the credibility and transparency of the electoral process in the DRC.
-The level of insecurity that prevailed in Kinshasa during the elections declined as soon as a new Government was appointed.
-However, the resurgence of conflicts in the eastern part of the country is an important challenge that must be addressed with a view to restoring stability in that part of the country.
+While presidential and legislative elections held in November 2011 were won by Joseph Kabila and his party, these victories raised concerns about the transparency of the electoral process.
+The next presidential elections are slated for 2016.

-Yet, the DRC is still a fragile post-conflict country with huge needs in terms of reconstruction and economic growth, but very little tax headroom and weak institutions.
-The situation remains tense, especially in the eastern provinces, and precarious socioeconomic conditions persist in the country.
-Peacebuilding and recovery efforts are being carried out in a socially devastated country, where the infrastructure, already hobbled by a lack of maintenance, has also been left badly damaged by the conflicts.
+Yet the DRC is still a fragile country with tremendous needs in terms of reconstruction and economic growth, and weak institutions.
+The security situation remains tense, particularly in the eastern provinces.
+Peacebuilding and economic recovery efforts are being carried out in a challenging social context.
+The country’s infrastructure, already hobbled by a lack of maintenance, has also been badly damaged by the conflicts.